 Our commitment to you:

-- We will update you [by telephone or in writing] with progress on your matter at regular intervals.
+- We will review and update you with progress on your matter at regular intervals.

-- We will advise you of any changes in the law which might affect your matter.
+- We will keep you informed of relevant changes in the Law where possible.

 The client’s responsibilities are: